falexandrou/instahn/README.md

 #### App Outline
 - The app is a Single Page Application served through a static file
 - In order to dramatically improve performance, all actions are delegated to a Web Worker.
-- The app is supports offline usage
+- The app is supports offline usage.
+- It uses Bulma as a UI framework & a custom offcanvas implementation
 - All results are cached into `CacheStorage`

 #### Credits